2000dsr/Raspi_Golf/README.md

 # Pi Golf Replay

 ## THIS PROJECT IN CURRENTLY IN PROGRESS.
 CHECK BACK LATER FOR UPDATES!
 (June 4, 2020)
+## Introduction
+This project aims to create a program and hardware setup that listens for a golf swing, then replays the swing in its entirety in full speed and slow motion with no user input.
+The videos are saved locally and to the cloud if the user desires.
+All coding is in python.

 ## **What To Buy**
 ### Required Materials